sdtemple/isweep/workflow/simulate/README.md

 - Modify text files yamls/
   - See README in this subfolder

-### How to perform simulation study
+## How to perform simulation study

+1. `conda activate isweep`

-1. nohup snakemake -c1 -s Snakefile-simulate.smk --cluster "[options]" --jobs X --configfile *.yaml &
+2. `nohup snakemake -c1 -s Snakefile-simulate.smk --cluster "[options]" --jobs X --configfile *.yaml & `
  - I like to use the following snakemake options
-    - "-n" to do a dry-run (what will be done)
+    - `-n` to do a dry-run (what will be done)
-    - "--keep-going"
-    - "--rerun-triggers mtime"
-    - "--rerun-incomplete"
+    - `--keep-going`
+    - `--rerun-triggers mtime` (if things didn't finish)
+    - `--rerun-incomplete` (if things didn't finish)
-    - "--latency-wait 300"
+    - `--latency-wait 300`
-    - "nohup ... &" let's you run pipeline in background
+    - `nohup ... & ` let's you run pipeline in background

-2. nohup snakemake -c1 -s Snakefile-ibd.smk --cluster "[options]" --jobs X --configfile *.yaml &
+3. ` nohup snakemake -c1 -s Snakefile-ibd.smk --cluster "[options]" --jobs X --configfile *.yaml & `
-  - For the qsub cluster manager, I pass "-V" into --cluster options and my activate environment is isweep
+  - For the qsub cluster manager, I pass `-V` into `--cluster` options and my active environment is isweep

-3. Write some python/R scripts to summarize the data and make plots
+4. Write some python/R scripts to summarize the data and make plots

+The `Snakefile` solo does both `Snakefile-simulate.smk` + `Snakefile-ibd.smk`.

-### How to clean up files
+## How to clean up files

 - You should only do this once you're done / finalized with your work.
   - This includes running any comparisons you care about (isafe, clues, etc.)
-- Linux command "rm"
+- Linux command `rm`
   - Use wildcards *
   - Don't remove these main data files:
     - large.chr1.vcf.gz